-Additional information on the recreational snapper grouper fishery is contained in previous amendments [Amendment 13C (SAFMC 2006), Amendment 15A (SAFMC 2007), Amendment 15B (SAFMC 2008), and Amendment 16 (SAFMC 2008)] and is incorporated herein by reference.
+Additional information on the recreational snapper grouper fishery is contained in previous amendments [Amendment 13C (SAFMC 2006), Amendment 15A (SAFMC 2007), Amendment 15B (SAFMC 2008), and Amendment 16 (SAFMC 2008)], and are incorporated herein by reference.
+Additionally, Amendment 17B (SAFMC 2010b) contains a recent assessment of recreational harvest, effort, and permit data in the South Atlantic snapper grouper fishery, and therefore, is also incorporated by reference.